-The largest city in the West Country, Bristol has been a regional hub for centuries.
-This historic inland port city has seen maritime trade flow along the river Avon to its docks since as far back as the Middle Ages and has flourished accordingly.
-Although once-staple industries such as manufacturing and shipbuilding have declined, Bristol has adapted and remains one of England’s foremost cities.
-Each year, travellers take cheap flights to Bristol to enjoy its buzzing music and restaurant scene.
-Much investment in urban regeneration in recent years has made it one of the most attractive cities to visit in southern England.
+As the largest city in England’s West Country, Bristol has been a regional hub for centuries.
+This historic inland port city has seen maritime trade flow along the river Avon to its docks as far back as the Middle Ages, and Bristol has flourished accordingly.
+Although once-staple industries such as manufacturing and shipbuilding have declined, the city has adapted and remains one of England’s foremost metropolitan areas.
+Each year, visitors flock to Bristol to enjoy its buzzing music and restaurant scene.
+Much investment in urban regeneration has made it one of the most attractive cities in southern England.

-Bristol is also well situated for those wishing to explore other cities and sites in the southwest.
-The historic city of Bath, another very popular destination in the region and perfect for a sightseeing daytrip, is only a short drive or train ride away.
+Bristol is also well situated for those wishing to explore other cities and sites in the southwest part of the country.
+The historic city of Bath, another popular destination in the region and perfect for a sightseeing day trip, is only a short drive or train ride away.

 Famous prehistoric monument Stonehenge is also easily accessible, as is the town of Glastonbury where the world’s largest green field open-air music and performing arts festival is held.